Very excited to part of the 6th International Video Poetry Festival in Athens, January 19-20, 2018. My video poems heist and dog daze are on the bill.

 We substitute bluff with categoric denial, switch to silent mode.

-From 7th September until 9th October, my soundscape, “Heard on the Wind”, commissioned by Adelaide City Council, is playing in the breezeway at 25 Pirie Street.
+From 7th September until 9th October, my soundscape, “Heard on the Wind”, commissioned by Adelaide City Council, played in the breezeway at 25 Pirie Street, in central Adelaide CBD.

 The breezeway at 25 Pirie Street is surrounded by texts: memorial plaques, notices regarding public safety and well-being, tightly-crafted slogans of the Smart City Studio windows and Enterprise Adelaide brochures.
 By definition, silent, largely ignored by passers-by, 25 Pirie Street : Heard on the Wind gives voice to these texts using digital sampling technology.
 18 text-to-speech synthesisers read the texts, generating a base set of 500 voice samples, that were sped up and slowed down, reversed and delayed, repitched and translated into solos, conversations, choirs, snatches of melody, the heard out loud, and the barely heard at all.